 Vests are systems in which the child is seated on the vehicle seat (not a plastic shell) and is restrained by webbing wrapped around the body and attached directly to vehicle anchorage points.

-These products meet specialized transportation needs for children with certain conditions, but cannot be categorized with the others listed.
-(In the case of Quokka, it should not be listed only under CRs for casted children.)
+These products meet specialized transportation needs for children with certain conditions, but cannot be categorized with the others listed (or, in the case of Quokka, it should not be listed only as a CR for casted children).